Going Ape for Bananas!

 • 1 gram of protein

 Though bananas contain a high amount of carbohydrates, they are also a source of several important vitamins and minerals such as potassium, vitamin B6, manganese, and vitamin C. One medium banana has about 425 mg of potassium, which is vital for heart health because it helps to maintain a regular heart rhythm as well as regulate blood pressure.
-It is recommended that adults eat 4,700 mg of potassium each day, so eating a banana a day can help you get there!
+It is recommended that men eat 3,400 mg of potassium each day and women eat 2,600 mg per day, so eating a banana a day can help you get there!

 Minimizing blood sugar spike